 On Sunday, June 11, Woodstock City Church is having a food drive to benefit MUST Ministries’ Cherokee Program, Forever Fed, and Goshen Valley Boys Ranch.

-Join us by bringing your food donation to church on January 22.
-Together we have an opportunity to fill the shelves for these three organizations and put food on our neighbors' tables.
+Join us by bringing your food donation to church on June 11.
+Together, we have an opportunity to fill the pantries of these three organizations and put food on our neighbors' tables.

 Help by bringing the most-needed items.

 Can’t make it to the Food Drive?
 You can make a financial donation here.

 Collect and sort food drive donations.
 Children 8 or older are permitted with adult supervision.

 The mission of MUST Ministries is to serve our neighbors in need by transforming lives and communities in response to Christ’s call.
 Clients receive food and clothing assistance, referral assistance, employment assistance, and can participate in a variety of classes.